Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers

 where $n$ denotes the number of qubits used to encode the problem.
 Although this choice is generic and convenient, it does not exploit any structure specific to the problem at hand.

 Several alternative constructions for the mixer Hamiltonian have been proposed in the literature.
 For example, in \cite{HWORVB}, the authors introduced the framework of the Quantum Alternating Operator Ansatz, which accommodates broader classes of mixers.
-Their approach is particularly useful for optimization problems that involve both hard constraints, defining a feasible subspace of $W$, and soft constraints that should be optimized.
+Their approach is particularly useful for optimization problems that involve both hard constraints, defining a \emph{feasible subspace} of $W$, and soft constraints that should be optimized.
 Furthermore, numerical simulations in \cite{GPSK} have shown that the use of mixers formed by linear combinations of Pauli $X$ and $Y$ operators can improve performance in low-depth QAOA circuits.
 Further examples and generalizations can be found in \cite{BFL,GBOE1,WRDR} and the references therein.